makrosh-org/lisedu/wp-content/plugins/elementor/readme.txt

 6. **Motion Effects** - Add entrance animations and transitions to any element in your website to captivate visitors.

 == Changelog ==

-= 3.33.3 - 2025-12-04 =

-* Fix: Improved compatibility with WordPress 6.9
-* Fix: Keyboard navigation does not work as expected when setting a CSS ID in Tabs widget

 = 3.33.2 - 2025-11-23 =